The Psychology of Logic. Two Experimental Challenges to the Logic Programming/Agent Model of Intelligence

 In the experiment, the subject is given a "task" to perform.
-This task is to answer a question.
-The question is posed in terms of cards the subject can see.
+The task is to make a certain selection among presented options.
+This task is posed in terms of cards the subject can see.
 There are four cards, with letters on one side and numbers on the other.
 The cards are lying on a table with only one side of each card showing:

-The subject is asked to select those and only those cards that must be turned over to determine whether the following statement is true:
+The task is to select those and only those cards that must be turned over to determine whether the following statement is true:

 If there is a d on one side, then there is a 3 on the other side

-*** MAKE THE SELECTION YOURSELF BEFORE YOU LOOK AT THE ANSWER THE EXPERIMENTERS EXPECTED*** [Hover here to see the answer] The experimenters expect the subjects to select the first and fourth are the cards that must be turned over to determine whether the statement is true.
+*** MAKE THE SELECTION YOURSELF BEFORE YOU LOOK AT THE ANSWER THE EXPERIMENTERS EXPECTED*** [Hover here to see the answer] The experimenters expect the subjects to select the first and fourth are the cards.
+These are the cards that must be turned over to determine whether the statement is true.
 This is the answer classical logic dictates when the sentence is interpreted as having the logical form of a material conditional, φ → ψ.
 (If the other side of the first card shows something other than a "3," the statement is false.
 If the other side of the fourth card shows a "d," then the statement is false.
 For the second and third card, the statement is true no matter what the other side of the card shows.)

 Most people do far better on tasks that are formally equivalent but have more meaningful content.
 For example, suppose that the task is to enforce the rule that